 19+ years working with men and marriages.
 Then a choice — lose the clinical language and meet men where they are.
 Direct work.
-Real change.
+Real coaching.
 No vague insight.

 Most men come in calling it a dead bedroom.
 Or a roommate marriage.
 Two names for the same drift — and the timeline lines up more than you think.